bentomhall/nih-system/homebrewery/world/player-options.md

 - You can produce potions and alchemical munitions at twice the normal rate.
 If you could make one as part of a long rest, you can now make two.
 \page

-## Mechanic
+## Mechanist
-Since the Fourth Wish and the awakening of the Soul-forged, inventors and mechanics have multiplied.
+Since the Fourth Wish and the awakening of the Soul-forged, inventors and mechanists have multiplied.
 One oddity of both of them is that most of their inventions can't actually be operated by other people without the inventor present.
 There's always something missing.
 Some theorize that the mechanic's own soul is a critical component in the tech.
 This has drastically reduced the speed with which advanced technology can spread.
 {{note
 #### Designer’s Note
 The two primary archetypes at play here are the bulky, short-tempered smith who can’t leave his forge behind, so he brings it with him and wades into melee combat in a clockwork suit of armor, and the quick-fingered, quick-witted tinkerer, almost roguish but with much more of a mechanical bent, whose style revolves around souped-up crossbows and mechanical traps and gadgets.
 It also has the Chemist variant, who mixes atheric technology with alchemy.